srobo-legacy/boards-power-v4-hw/test/pbv4b_test_instructions.md

 Figure 1 shows a board with the power and FTDI cables connected and the location of the various LEDs.

 1. Clip the red/black power cable to the terminals as shown in Figure 1
-1. Plug FTDI cable into the 6-pin header as shown in Figure 1
+2. Plug FTDI cable into the 6-pin header as shown in Figure 1
-1. Plug shorted 2-way connector into J4 as shown in Figure 1
+3. Plug shorted 2-way connector into J4 as shown in Figure 1
-1. Turn on bench power supply
+4. Turn on bench power supply
-1. Press button S1 (next to J4)
+5. Press power button S1 (next to J4)
-1. The board must not draw more than 40mA and green LED A must illuminate
+6. The board must not draw more than 40mA and green LED DS1 must illuminate
-1. Press enter on the netbook
+7. Press enter on the netbook
-1. The netbook must report that it has succesfully flashed the board
+8. The netbook must report that it has succesfully flashed the board
-1. The following should happen repeatedly.
+9. The following should happen repeatedly.
 If a particular step doesn't happen or it stops then the potential problem components are listed

    | Indication       | Potential causes of failure    |
    |------------------|--------------------------------|
    | DS3 flash green  | DS3, R21, U5, RN3, U10, Y1     |